bjwhitworth/car-status/README.md

 # CarStatus

-![Car Status](docs/img/car-status-image.png)

 A macOS menu bar application for checking UK vehicle tax and MOT status in real-time.
 If you're anything like me, you'll forget to check your vehicle's tax and MOT status until the last minute even if you store it in a calendar with reminders.
 I need something glaring at me in the menu bar every day until I sort it out!
 I'm not a front-end SWE by trade (as I'm sure you can tell!), but I wanted to try building a simple app in a language new to me with help from various LLMs.
-The rest of this README is largely auto-generated from prompts to ChatGPT and GitHub Copilot, with some manual edits.
+The rest of this README is largely auto-generated with some manual edits.

+![Car Status](docs/img/car-status-image.png)

 ![macOS](https://img.shields.io/badge/macOS-12.0+-blue)
 ![Swift](https://img.shields.io/badge/Swift-5.8+-orange)